Meshuggah: Analysis

 Meshuggah has become known for its innovative musical style that evolves between each release and pushes heavy metal into new territory, and for its technical prowess.
 Hagström commented: "We try never to repeat ourselves."
 RockDetector stated about Destroy Erase Improve: "[T]he band...stripped Metal down to the bare essentials before completely rebuilding it in a totally abstract form".
 The official Meshuggah biography comments on Chaosphere by noting that "Some fans felt that Meshuggah had left their dynamic and progressive elements behind; while others thought they were only progressing naturally and focusing on their original sound."
 The band's website also describes Nothing as displaying "a very mature and convincing Meshuggah, now focusing on groove and sound...Meshuggah once again divided their fans into the 'ecstatic' and the 'slightly disappointed'".
 The polyrhythms can make the music sound cacophonous, like band members are playing different songs simultaneously.
 Listeners perceiving a polyrhythm often either extract a composite pattern that is fitted to a metric framework, or focus on one rhythmic stream while treating others as "noise".

+Olivia R. Lucas argues that obZen highlights Meshuggah’s characteristic tension between rigid, 4/4-based hypermetrical song segments and riffs whose internal lengths and accent patterns cycle out of alignment with that grid.
+Focusing on tracks including “Lethargica”, “Pineal Gland Optics”, and “Pravus”, she describes how looping riffs are frequently cut off at the end of larger 4/4 segments, producing the album’s lurching sense of propulsion as grooves cohere, destabilise, and then reset at formal boundaries.
+Lucas also identifies riffs that can seem to “begin in the middle” through rotated attack and accent patterns, which can retroactively shift a listener’s sense of where a repeating riff starts and ends.
+She suggests that this interplay between rhythmic freedom and structural containment is central to obZen and to how listeners engage its rhythmic complexity.

 Legacy

-Rolling Stone labeled Meshuggah as "one of the ten most important hard and heavy bands", and Alternative Press described them as the "most important band in metal".
+Rolling Stone labeled Meshuggah as "one of the ten most important hard and heavy bands," and Alternative Press described them as the "most important band in metal".
 Meshuggah has been described as virtuoso or genius-bordering musicians, "recognized by mainstream music magazines, especially those dedicated to particular instruments".
 In 2007, Meshuggah earned an in-depth analysis by the academic journal Music Theory Spectrum.
 Meshuggah has found little mainstream success but is a significant act in extreme underground music, an influence for modern metal bands and has a cult following.
 Meshuggah inspired the "djent" subgenre in progressive metal, that describes an "elastic, syncopated guitar riff" with its name.
 They were described as being "the first djent band completely by accident"; in a 2018 interview, Hagström jokingly apologised for the band's role in creating the term, calling it a "drunk misunderstanding".